 Session 4 Summer Program

-Young Roots Farm at Camp Amy Molson is offering our second annual five-day camp experience that will immerse youth between the ages of 12-17 in wilderness, farming, mindfulness, and eco-building skills!
+Young Roots Farm at Camp Amy Molson is offering our third annual five-day camp experience that will immerse youth between the ages of 12-17 in wilderness, farming, mindfulness, and eco-building skills!

 August 21-25, 2017

 During the week participants may find themselves feasting on delicious meals harvested from farm or forest plants and animals, developing strength and agility with a capoeira kick or yoga posture, mixing clay to build an outdoor pizza oven, or playing a game in the forest that trains survival skills.
 There will be a wide range of facilitated activities, all designed to have fun connecting to the earth, such as: